KingJA/LoadSir/README.md

     }
 });
 ```
-pass a HttpResult
+Pass a HttpResult, now you start up a robot LoadSir.
 ```java
 loadService.showWithConvertor(httpResult);
 ```

 ### Customize
-you can customize your own load page, like loading, empty, error, timeout, etc.
+You can customize your own load page, like loading, empty, error, timeout, etc. Provide the layout and fill the retry
+logic(if necessarily).

 ```java
 public class CustomCallback extends Callback {